How Pele's visit reshaped Nigerian football

 "There was no more kick and follow.
 People now developed the idea of initiating attack from the rear.

-"Those who were not interested before, their interest was re-kindled."
+"Those who were not interested before... their interest was rekindled."

-Pele's death in December at the age of 82 robbed football of an all-time great, but Ogufere is convinced the Brazilian's legacy endures in Nigeria.
+Pele's death in December at the age of 82 robbed football of an all-time great but Ogufere is convinced the Brazilian's legacy endures in Nigeria.

 "We are all very saddened to lose him but he has left an indelible mark which players should look to emulate."